Various Types Of Blockchain And Why We Require Them

 Businesses may choose to use blockchain technology, for instance, without handing over their competitive advantage to third parties.
 Using private blockchains, they can maintain trade secrets and carry out audits.

-Additional applications for private blockchain include asset ownership, supply chain management, and internal voting.
+Additional applications for private blockchain technology include asset ownership, supply chain management, and internal voting.

 How it Operates: To obtain the best of both worlds, organizations occasionally use hybrid blockchain, a type of blockchain technology that combines elements of both private and public blockchain.